angelagjp/110920-pt-phase-2-project/README.md

 ### Conclusions

 In conclusion, Using the provided data and researched data we were able to model a linear regression model that showed that following elements are significant in predicting housing prices.
-The combination of living square footact, above square footage, and landmarks are significat predictors in the resale factors for buyer looking to renovate and sell the home for a profit.
+The combination of living square footage, above square footage, and landmarks are significat predictors in the resale factors for buyer looking to renovate and sell the home for a profit.